boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/configure-custom-connector.md

   3. Upload and save your new custom connector by clicking the **Save** button in the popup.

      ![Save](/static/assets/working-with-datasource/data-connectors/images/Customconnector/Saveicon.png)
-  4. Click **Save** button at the end of the custom connector panel.
-If you proceed without saving the configuration, Your new JSON file will not be uploaded.
+  4. Click the **Save** button at the end of the custom connector panel.
+If you proceed without saving the configuration, your new JSON file will not be uploaded.

      ![conformSave](/static/assets/working-with-datasource/data-connectors/images/Customconnector/Confirmsave.png)